ongks/tembu-telegram-bot/README.md

 };
 ```

-Should the state wish to transition into its a new `State` (NOT previous), it should return an object with the `transition: [StateObject]` parameter.
+Should the state wish to transition into a new `State` (NOT previous), it should return an object with the `transition: [StateObject]` parameter.
 The `StateObject` represents a newly initialized object that inherits `State`, which will be pushed to the stack that is tracked in `StateManager`.
 It will then call the `render()` function of the next `StateObject`.

 ```javascript
 if (processedData.transition) {